In This Article

 Effects & Risks of Commonly Abused Drugs

-Heroin is a depressant that slows down certain brain and nervous system functions.
+Heroin is a depressant that slows down certain functions in the brain and nervous system.
 It affects heart rate, sleeping, and breathing.

 - Warm flushing of the skin

 - Dry mouth

 - Short-lived state of euphoria followed by drowsiness

 - Slowed heart rate, breathing, movement, and brain activity

 - Decreased appetite, thirst, reflexes, and sexual desire